 As reported by the 2016 United States Consumer Product Safety Commission, within the span of one year there were 216,542 reported hospital emergency department visits and injuries treated associated with the category of home communication, entertainment, and hobby equipment.
 Of those reported injuries, there were 22 that resulted in death.
 The report also stated that the number of deaths are likely higher than reported due to the method of gathering statistical data.

 Today’s marketplace is a race to produce products that are new and innovative, and unfortunately this does not always mean that they are safe.
-According to Rich Newsome, a defective product lawyer, “Many products are recalled for a variety of reasons, the most common being potential for injury or damage to property.
+According to Newsome Melton, “Many products are recalled for a variety of reasons, the most common being potential for injury or damage to property.
 Unfortunately, many large companies are no match for small personal injury lawyers, and many consumers are left without compensation for their injuries, loss of wages, and medical bills.”
 It takes a legal team with experience and expertise to go up against the large companies that often sell defective products.